Huntress (DC Comics): Helena Wayne

 The Bronze Age Huntress was Helena Wayne, the daughter of the Batman and Catwoman of Earth-Two, an alternate universe established in the early 1960s as the world where the Golden Age stories took place.

 Created by Paul Levitz, Joe Staton, and Bob Layton, her first appearance was in All Star Comics #69 (December 1977) and DC Super Stars #17, which came out the same day and revealed her origin.
 She appeared in Batman Family #17-20 when it expanded into the Dollar Comics format for its last few issues.
 The bulk of her solo stories appeared as backup features in issues of Wonder Woman beginning with issue #271 (September 1980).

 Helena's parents trained her to be a superb athlete.
 After finishing school, she joined the law firm of Cranston and Grayson, where Dick Grayson, alias Robin, was a partner.

 Helena began her superhero career when a criminal blackmailed her mother into resuming action once again as Catwoman—an act that eventually led to her death.
 Helena, deciding to bring the criminal responsible to justice, created a costume for herself, fashioned some weapons from her parents' equipment (including her eventual trademark, a crossbow), and set out to bring in the criminal.
-After accomplishing this, Helena decided to continue to fight crime under the codename "The Huntress".
+After accomplishing this, Helena decided to continue to fight crime as Huntress.

 In All Star Comics #72, Helena formally joined the Justice Society of America where she struck up a friendship with fellow new superheroine Power Girl.
 As a JSA member, she participated in several of the annual JLA/JSA meetings, most of which took place on Earth-One.
 Helena was also briefly associated with the superhero group Infinity, Inc.

 During the 1985 miniseries Crisis on Infinite Earths, Helena was killed while attempting to save the lives of several children.
 After Crisis ended, Helena Wayne's existence, like that of her parents and Earth-Two's Dick Grayson, was retroactively erased from the remaining Earth and the world no longer remembered her.